 Putting people and the planet before profits.
 Balancing social morals and stakeholders’ values with shareholder profits.
 One decision at a time, one after the other, day after day.
 But in the long run a successful and enduring change for the betterment of all.
 Go for the good of the whole in the long term because focusing on short term change alone comes at a price.

+The whole is more than the sum of its relatively independent parts.
 Optimizing the feedback/feedforward loops between the inseparable “silos” of Real Estate, Facility Management, Information Technology and Human Resources.
 Addressing the larger framework in which the “silos” exist and interact with each other, re-establishing integrated wholeness.
-The whole is more than the sum of its relatively independent parts.
+Doing so enhances our client’s ability to create value through the strategic management of their lear/work environment.

-We prefer a shared exploration with our clients, and we want them to question everything with us so that we can come to shared conclusions that will help us all gain a better, and mutual, understanding of the nature of adding value with and by an integrated learn/work environment in their specific context with their shared values.
+We prefer a shared exploration with our clients, and we want them to question everything with us so that we can come to shared conclusions that will help us all gain a better, and mutual, understanding of the nature of adding value with and through an integrated learn/work environment in their specific context with their shared values.
+Adding value is not just creating products; it’s finding a way to ensure that more people experience an increased quality of life.

-Our passion is finding the balance of reason and emotion, mind and heart, material and immaterial, always seen from the user of the learn/work environment, the individual in the tribe.
+A balance between inside and outside where objectivity is on good terms with emotion is required.
+Our passion is finding the balance of reason and emotion, mind and heart, material and immaterial, science and spirituality, always seen by the user of the learn/work environment, the individual in the tribe.
 The balance between the ratio axis effectiveness/efficiency and the emotion axis ‘community-team building’ / ‘image building’.
-Focus on why, as well as how, buildings are built, and how user needs change over time.
+Focus on why, as well as how buildings are built, and how user needs change over time.

 The learn/work environment ecosystem facilitates this transformation process.
 It is about the delicate balance of usefulness, beauty, firmness and economics.
 To turn ideas and vision into lasting change and foster community spirit, by creating opportunities to get the job done.